DaTrueBrad/new-react-drills/README.md

 ### App #10

-Create an app that has two routes (using `react-router-dom`, which you will have to install via `npm i react-router-dom`.)
+Create an app that has two routes (using `react-router-dom`, which you will have to install via `npm i react-router-dom`):

- If you decide to complete `app-10` with class based components, you will *need* to use `react-router-dom V5`, using the command `npm i react-router-dom@5.1`.

-The routes in this app are as follows:

 - Component name: `Products`, Component route: `'/'`
 - Component name: `Details`, Component route: `'/details/:id'`